ABENGDATA/Python_Learning/README.md

 🐍 This is a result of plenty of time learning and researching about my passion

-## Python for Data Science and analytics
+## Python Basics for Data Science and analytics
 ## Python Basic Modules
 ## Python Basic Syntax